Phileosopher/commonplace/people-conflicts-christian-2_debatable.md

 Some Christians (mostly Catholics) believe we can pray to saints who came before us for their support:

 - The most common idea is that they can pray for us and our needs ([Ephesians 6:18](https://biblehub.com/ephesians/6-18.htm)).
+  - This "veneration" is [prayer](spiritual-exercises-prayer.md), but not directly toward God.
   - Most Protestants denounce this idea without any further discussion.
 - One variation is to adapt Jesus' mother Mary as a holy figure who can make special requests to Jesus ([John 2:1-5](https://biblehub.com/bsb/john/2.htm)).
 - There *is* evidence the saints definitely may pray for us ([Hebrews 12:1](https://biblehub.com/hebrews/12-1.htm), [22-23](https://biblehub.com/bsb/hebrews/12.htm), [Revelation 5:8](https://biblehub.com/revelation/5-8.htm)).